 The Assemblies of God is a member of the National Association of Evangelicals (NAE), the Pentecostal and Charismatic Churches of North America (PCCNA), the Pentecostal World Fellowship (PWF), and the World Assemblies of God Fellowship (WAGF).

 The General Council is the biennial business meeting of the U.S. Assemblies of God.
 General Council is held to conduct important church business, elect top church officials, and to convene ministries and activities of the church.
 Voting membership at the General Council consists of all licensed and ordained ministers and a lay delegate elected from each local church.
-The next General Council meeting will convene in Orlando, Florida, August 3-7, 2015.
+The next General Council meeting will convene in Anaheim, California, August 7-11, 2017.